Alan Wanzenberg: Later career

 Wanzenberg continued to live and work out of the duplex he shared with Johnson, which was featured in the September 1998 issue of Architectural Digest.
-He reflected that since Johnson's death, "a lot of the collecting I've done and the modifications I've made are the product of a dialogue I feel I've had with him ...
-At times it makes me sad, at times it's been stimulating, at times it's been exhilarating."
-Wanzenberg sold the duplex with much of its contents for more than $4.3 million in 2012.
-He downsized to a two-bedroom apartment on West 60th Street.
+Reflecting on the home and Johnson's death Wanzenberg said: "A lot of the collecting I've done and the modifications I've made are the product of a dialogue I feel I've had with him … At times it makes me sad, at times it's been stimulating, at times it's been exhilarating."
+He sold the duplex and much of its contents for more than $4.3 million in 2012 and moved to a two-bedroom apartment on West 60th Street.

-In 1999, Wanzenberg reorganized his business under the name Alan Wanzenberg Design LLC.
-He gained a following among Goldman Sachs partners, such as Dan Neidich, who included him in the planning of 515 Park Avenue; he was in charge of the apartment layouts for the building.
-He has also conceived designs for the luxury condominiums The Hubert (2003), Chelsea Enclave (2011), and 150 Charles Street (2018) in New York.
+In 1999, Wanzenberg reorganized his practice as Alan Wanzenberg Design LLC.
+He developed a clientele among Goldman Sachs partners, including Dan Neidich, who involved him in the planning of 515 Park Avenue, where Wanzenberg designed the apartment layouts.
+He has also conceived designs for the several New York luxury condominium projects, including The Hubert (2003), Chelsea Enclave (2011), and 150 Charles Street (2018).

-Wanzenberg was the Board President of the Skowhegan School of Painting & Sculpture.
-He designed the New York City branch of the school in 2014.
+Wanzenberg served as president of the board of the Skowhegan School of Painting & Sculpture and designed the organization's New York City branch in 2014.

-In 2013, his memoir Journey: The Life and Times of an American Architect was published by Pointed Leaf Press.
+His memoir, Journey: The Life and Times of an American Architect, was published by Pointed Leaf Press in 2013.

+Relationship with Peter Kelly and later life

-Wanzenberg met his partner landscape architect Peter Kelly in 2003 during Gay Ski Week in Aspen, Colorado.
-"He's been my compass for the last decade," Wanzenberg said in 2014.
-"He's like Jed in his values and his work ethic.
-Wisely, he never tried to challenge Jed's influence on my life," he added.
+Wanzenberg met landscape architect Peter Kelly in 2003 during Gay Ski Week in Aspen, Colorado.
+In 2014, Wanzenberg described Kelly as his "compass for the last decade," adding that " he's like Jed in his values and his work ethic.
+Wisely, he never tried to challenge Jed's influence on my life."

-Wanzenberg splits his time between the house he constructed in the Upstate New York hamlet of Ancram and his vacation home in Costa Rica.
-Wanzenberg and Kelly purchased Casa de Mañana, a 1970s bungalow in the village of Nosara on Costa Rica's Nicoya Peninsula.
-The couple renovated the house and used local timbers to make all of the furniture.
-In 2019, their Costa Rican home was featured in the WSJ Magazine.
-Their Upstate New York home was featured in William Abranowicz's latest book, Country Life: Homes of the Catskill Mountains and Hudson Valley (2023).
+Wanzenberg and Kelly divide their time between a house Wanzenberg built in Ancram, New York, and a vacation home in Nosara, Costa Rica.
+They purchased Casa de Mañana, a 1970s bungalow on the Nicoya Peninsula, renovated it, and furnished it with pieces made from local timbers.
+Their Costa Rican home was featured in WSJ Magazine in 2019, while their Upstate New York home appeared in William Abranowicz's Country Life: Homes of the Catskill Mountains and Hudson Valley (2023).

 Wanzenberg is also involved with Opus 40, an environmental sculpture park in Saugerties, New York.

 In 2022, he appeared in the Netflix docuseries The Andy Warhol Diaries.

 Awards and recognition

-Wanzenberg has been named one of Architectural Digest's Top 100 Designers and Architect several times.
+Wanzenberg has been named to Architectural Digest's AD100 list of leading architects and designers multiple times.
+He has also been included on Elle Decor's A-List on several occasions.

-Wanzenberg is frequently featured on the Elle Decor A-List.

-Wanzenberg's design for the luxury condominium complex at 150 Charles Street was a 2018 AIA Housing Award winner.
+In 2018, Wanzenberg's design for the luxury condominium at 150 Charles Street received an AIA Housing Award from the American Institute of Architects.